Planning an Office Christmas Party

 Magician

-If you want to go the extra mile, why no hire a magician to go around the room and entertain your guests, small groups at a time.
-It’s different, it’s fun and it will make your event really memorable.
+If you want to go the extra mile, why not hire a magician to mingle with your guests and entertain small groups at a time?
+It’s unique, engaging, and guaranteed to make your event truly memorable.

-You can view prices, pictures and reviews of some of the best magicians in Dublin directly on PartyWizz.
+You can view prices, photos, and reviews of some of the best magicians available directly on PartyWizz.

 Photo booths

-You can view prices, pictures and reviews of some of the best photo booths in Dublin directly on PartyWizz.
+You can browse prices, photos, and reviews of some of the best photo booths available on PartyWizz.

 8. Plan Activities & Games

-Along with the entertainment, you’ll want to plan some games and activities on the night.
+In addition to the entertainment, you’ll want to plan a few games and activities for the evening.

-As it’s a broad topic, we’ve published an entire article on easy corporate entertainment ideas and activities.
-You can also check out our article on fun (and silly) party games.
+For inspiration, take a look at our article on easy corporate entertainment ideas and activities.
+You can also explore our guide to fun (and silly) party games.

 9. Photographer

-Pictures are essential if you want the memory of the event to last.
-You may want to hire a professional photographer for the occasion, at least for the start of the event when people arrive looking their best.
+Pictures are essential if you want to capture the spirit of the event.
+Consider hiring a professional photographer for the occasion, even if just for the start of the evening when guests arrive looking their best.

 10. Send out the Invitations

-You’ll want to send out invitations in order to keep track of your Christmas party RSVPs.
+You’ll need to send out invitations to keep track of your Christmas party RSVPs.